highchair/artinruins-com/_property/united-traction-trolley-barn.md

 ### Reason for Demolition

 A classic case of demolition by neglect.
 In 2005, the last piece of the now-famous Narragansett Brewery was lost.
 If only the beer won back it’s charm earlier, the building might have been saved and become the site of some sort of brewery operation.
-A series of suspicious arsons inside the caverous building set off a series of events where the safest (and easiest, cheapest) thing to do was to take it down.
+A series of suspicious arsons inside the cavernous building set off a series of events where the safest (and easiest, cheapest) thing to do was to take it down.

 #### Timeline of its demise

 1900
-: The [United Traction Electric Company](//en.wikipedia.org/wiki/United_Electric_Railways#History){:target="_blank"} builds this as a street car depot and repair shop for its electric trolley fleet.
+: The [United Traction Electric Company](https://en.wikipedia.org/wiki/United_Electric_Railways#History) builds this as a street car depot and repair shop for its electric trolley fleet.
 Through a series of merger’s and acquisitions, the company will change its name to the Rhode Island Company by 1902.
-[An earlier account of electric trolleys in the state was written by Scott Molloy](//smallstatebighistory.com/providences-first-trolley-in-1892/){:target="_blank"}.
+[An earlier account of electric trolleys in the state was written by Scott Molloy](https://smallstatebighistory.com/providences-first-trolley-in-1892/).

 circa 1918 or 1938 (depending on the source)
 : Nearby [Narragansett Brewery]({% link _property/narragansett-brewery-cranston.md %}) purchases the building and land.
 The brewery used it for storage and repair of its delivery fleet.
 They were the only one in the area to ship with their own cars — with 75 horses, 45 wagons of various types, and electrically propelled and gasoline trucks.
 It owned 25 refrigerator cars as well.
 (Breweriana.com, defunct).
 The Trolley Barn was 108,000 square feet, of brick and cement construction, with a full basement and large wide-open floors.

 July 31, 1981
 : After a successful run, and due to increasing competition from larger national brands, Narragansett Brewing closed it’s doors and laid off 350 workers.
 The larger complex and the Trolley Barn’s fate were uncertain.

 July 1995
 : S & P Corporation, the holding company which held Narragansett Brewing Company’s assets, sold off 46 tons of brewery equipment and shipped it to China.

 October 27, 1998
 : Decaying buildings and asbestos-ridden equipment and vaults were finally condemned.
 An excavator rammed its claw-like grapple into the side of the bottling plant.
 A group of eight other buildings were demolished in the following months.
 Only the trolley barn was spared for possible redevelopment.